front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 To do so, you will need to proceed in two steps:

 - Register a new urlMatcher
+- Add GraphQL type to the dispatcher query
 - Add the mapping between the type returned by `route` and the page component that should be displayed

 ## Register a new urlMatcher